seongjaelee/nvatom/README.md

 To configure your note directory, set `notational-velocity.directory`:

 * Open your `~/.atom/config.cson` file from the menu: *Atom > Open Your Config*
-* Append the following lines, indented one step in from `*` at the top:
+* Append the following lines:

     ```cson
       'notational-velocity':
         directory: '/path/to/your/notes'
     ```

+The first line should be indented by one step from `*` at the top.
+If you've kept the default indentation of two spaces, the block above should paste in properly.

 Double-quotes also work.